“Vim is not for me!”

 kis the only letter left, so it has to go up.
 I always imagine a Ninja Turtle jumping, saying “Kowabunga”!
 It’s not even the good spelling (it would be “Cowabunga”) but it works for me.
 Please, don’t judge me.

 I see your mind full of questions.
 Fear not, dear reader!
 I’ve got you covered for this one, with a revolutionary AAA game everybody will speak about in twenty years.
 A snake game I made, where you must use

 We saw previously that the keystroke

-i teleported you in the reassuring and known world of
+i moved your soul in the reassuring world of

 There are other handy keystrokes to do so, introducing welcome subtleties: